phasehq/console/README.md

 ## Community vs Enterprise edition

-Phase operates on an [open-core](https://en.wikipedia.org/wiki/Open-core_model) model, similar to that of [GitLab](https://gitlab.com), [Infisical](https://infisical.com), [PostHog](https://posthog.com) etc.
+Phase operates on an [open-core](https://en.wikipedia.org/wiki/Open-core_model) model, similar to that of [GitLab](https://gitlab.com).

-This repo available under the [MIT expat license](/LICENSE), with the exception of the `ee` directory which will contain premium Pro or Enterprise features requiring a Phase license in the future.
+This repo available under the [MIT expat license](/LICENSE), with the exception of the `ee` directory which will contain Pro or Enterprise features requiring a Phase license.

 ---